TinkerTools/poltype2/README.md

 ### Atom Type Classification
-* A substructure search is done on the input molecule to define atoms that belong to the same atom type.
+* Openbabels GraphAutomorphism function is used to find all permutations that map to the equivalent graph.
 * This is done using an array of graph invariants, such as graph theoretical distance, valence, aromaticity, ring atom, atomic number, bond sum, and formal charge computed via the openbabel toolkit.

 ### QM Geometry Optimization